 What is a semicolon?

 A semicolon, the hybrid between a colon and a comma, is often considered one of the more pompous punctuation marks.
-In reality, it gets a bad rap just because few people know how and when to use it.
+In reality, it gets a bad rap just because few people know how and when to use a semicolon.
 The semicolon is used to indicate a pause, usually between two main clauses, that needs to be more pronounced than the pause of a comma.

 So what are the practical ways to implement this little grammatical workhorse?
 Read on to see when to use a semicolon and how it can help you merge connected thoughts, separate listed items clearly, and form a bridge to another sentence.

 Why use a semicolon?

 In the classic grammar and style manual The Elements of Style by William Strunk and E.B.
 White (first published in 1919), the case for the semicolon is laid out clearly: “If two or more clauses, grammatically complete and not joined by a conjunction, are to form a single compound sentence, the proper mark of punctuation is a semicolon.”
 In simpler terms, that means you can use a semicolon to separate two complete sentences that are related but not directly linked by a connecting word like “but” or “so.”
 For example: “She didn’t show up to work today; she said she had a headache.”
 These are other little-known punctuation marks we should be using.

 Who uses semicolons?